galtx-centex/galtx-centex.github.io/adopt/faqs.md

 * for adult dogs age 1 - 8 years, the donation will be $200
 * for senior dogs greater than 8 years, the donation will be $100.

-Your adoption will include a collar and leash set, muzzle, reference book, GPA-CT tag, one year membership in GPA Central Texas and the support of your GPA adoption team.
+Your adoption will include a collar and leash set, muzzle, reference book, GALT-Central Texas tag, one year membership in GALT-Central Texas and the support of your GALT-Central Texas adoption team.
 Your greyhound will have been spayed or neutered, vaccinated, micro-chipped, tested for heartworm and other parasites, and (except puppies) received a full dental.